ahmadiehsan/personal_docs/docs/software/protocols/protocol_rules/restful_api.md

 ### Client–Server

 This constraint essentially means that client applications and server applications MUST be able to evolve separately without any dependency on each other.
-A client should know only resource URIs, and that’s all.
+A client should know only resource URIs, and that's all.
 Today, this is standard practice in web development, so nothing fancy is required from your side.
 Keep it simple.

 Servers and clients may also be replaced and developed independently, as long as the interface between them is not altered.